Oakwood Cemetery (Rochester, Minnesota): Architecture

 Within the cemetery, there is also a historic chapel on the grounds, dating back to the early 20th century, which was designed by Garfield Schwartz.
 In 1912, when construction was finished, it was described as "an ornament to the city of the dead" and "one of the finest to be found".
-The interior of the chapel was built in the Gothic style with an oak ceiling, an altar, and an organ.
-The outside was built with granite from Vermont, and in both were decorated with stained glass windows, praised in descriptions of the structure.
+The interior of the chapel was fashioned in the Gothic style with an oak ceiling and an antique organ.
+The exterior was built with granite and decorated with stained glass windows.
 The chapel was dedicated in memory of Colonel George Healy, the first president of the Rochester Cemetery Association and a prominent figure in the cemetery's history.